-A cistern is basically a waterproof receptacle for a liquid.
-You can think of it as an olden-day water tank!
-Back during the time of the Byzantine Empire, cisterns were built to store and distribute water.
-Today, you’ll find amazingly well-preserved underground cisterns in Istanbul that can hold up to 40,000 cubic meters of water!
+During the time of the Byzantine Empire, cisterns were built to store and distribute water.
+Think: an olden-day water tank.
+Today, you’ll find amazingly well-preserved underground cisterns in Istanbul that can hold up to 40,000 cubic meters of water.

 Because of its popularity, some items here might be overpriced, but we would highly recommend haggling or negotiating with the vendors to get to a price you’re satisfied with.
 Another tip would be to go with a local who can help you speak to the vendors as well.